Andrew Broad: Career

 Broad is a former president of the Victorian Farmers' Federation, Director of the National Farmers Federation and director of Australian Made.
 A small business owner, Broad operated his wheat and sheep farm for 16 years from the age of 22.
 In 2006, Broad completed a Nuffield Scholarship, travelling to over 40 countries to advance his knowledge of best practice canola production, exploring biotechnology, agronomic advances and new grower techniques.

 Broad is a former chair of the House of Representatives Standing Committee on the Environment and Energy, and former co-chair of the Parliamentary Friends of UNICEF, and member of the Parliamentarians Against Family Violence group.
 Broad is also a former member of the Coalition Backbench Committee on Agriculture and the Coalition Backbench Committee on Trade and Investment.

 Broad's political interests included small business measures, domestic gas reservation policy, water policy, primary producer tax concessions, school chaplaincy, domestic violence, illicit drug abuse, greater support for children with type 1 diabetes, drought policy and increases in foreign aid.

 In the 2024 Queensland local government elections he ran for Division 7 on the Fraser Coast Regional Council, but was unsuccessful.

+Since leaving parliament Broad has managed his farming business producing lambs and cereal grains.
+His lambs are often amount the lead pens presented at the Bendigo Livestock Exchange.

+Broad is a director of the Hervey Bay Bendigo Bank, a community bank that gives the profits back to local community groups.

+Andrew Broad has a YouTube channel: AussieGuyTravelling www.youtube.com/@andrewbroad3701 where Broad uses historic sites from around the world to explain impacts now.
+His content has been used by school groups to assist in their history and social science curriculum.

+Broad was a graduate of the 2026 International Summer Academy Auschwitz Birkenau Memorial Museum in Poland.